phaustin/quantecon-example/book/docs/getting_started.md

 Jupyter offers up the two possible completions, `random` and `rank`.

-In this way, the Tab key helps remind you of what\'s available and also saves you typing.
+In this way, the Tab key helps remind you of what's available and also saves you typing.

 (gs_help)=